pridemak/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that counts the number of directories in the path a script that lists environment variables a script that lists all local variables and environment variablesand functions
+a script that counts the number of directories in the path a script that lists environment variables a script that lists all local variables and environment variablesand functions a script that creates a new local variable